upbound/docs/content/getstarted-devex/create-controllers.md

   ```bash
     kubectl apply -f provider-config.yaml
   ```

-  Later, when you create a composition and deploy your infrastructure with the control plane, Upbound will use the `ProviderConfig` to locate and retrieve the credentials in the secret store.
+When you create a composition and deploy with the control plane, Upbound uses the `ProviderConfig` to locate and retrieve the credentials in the secret store.

 <!-- /AWS -->

 <!-- Azure -->